Top 4 High-Intensity Interval Training PE Circuit Workouts For Schools

 - Teach students how to get a health-enhancing workout when crunched for time.

-Through the IHT Spirit Video Challenge powered by adidas, teachers submitted their most impactful PE lessons.
+Through the IHT Spirit Video Challenge, teachers submitted their most impactful PE lessons.
 Most showcased their favorite HIIT circuit lesson, including the following four lessons that work for students across each grade level.

 Fun, F.I.T.T.ness and Forever Strong